Welcome to the 2nd edition of

 If women indeed hold up the world, why are those who perform essential social reproductive labour not paid, or paid so little?
 Why is our “essential” work devalued?
 We cannot be content with simply making visible that which is hidden.
 Nor can we just focus on whether we are paid or not paid for reproductive work.
 We need to offer a broader view of how, where, when and why our labour and body parts are exploited in the creation of economic value.

 In the first edition of This Is Essential Work, we sought to shine a light on the actual labour of social reproduction.
 The exhibition focussed on the care and nurture of childbearing and childcare in particular.
 The work highlighted the invisibility of this labour, which tends to be obscured by maternalistic notions of love and sacrifice.
 Some of the artworks engaged with questions of commodification, while others evoked the endpoints of work, i.e. exhausted bodies, a tidy sink, a satisfied child.
-The balance, juggle and contradictions between paid work and unpaid labour was evident.
+The balance, juggle and contradictions between paid-work and unpaid labour was evident.

 Since our first call for artists, the exploitative realities of reproductive care labour have become popular to talk about.
 The incongruences have also become more popular as the subject of artistic endeavour.
 The notion, however, that we can dismantle the very systems of social reproductive exploitation is still not that popular.